MichaelPaulukonis/NaNoGenMo2014/propp.gen/README.md

 I'm beginning to think the templates I have should be more complicated -- that is, actual functions.
 Since they need to set other conditions -- death of character, etc.
 That's something that may come about (semi) organically...

+2014.11.09 the templates handling code has expanded to check to see if a particular property is present -- `exec` -- and if so, call it as a function (which it is. should prolly check the type, too).
+That will help a bit, maybe.
+The templates should be tied to a particular wordbank explicitly, and these things call the helper functions, not the other way around.
+That way a set of templates could over-ride a given function; say, the creation of magical-items and helpers (eg, use one single adjective instead of the default; or possibly none!).
+The template-wordbank would also hold a "title generator" -- called at the end, I suppose, so it could reference things that "happened".

+I want to extend the wordbanks and templates to add some variety.
+Bororo-esque (from Raw & The Cook), Science Fictiony, Fantasy, normal-us, Western, dullsville, corporate (home is a office, region is a floor, country is a building/corporation. competition for promotion, villain is a co-worker, manager. magical items are staplers and meetings; magical helper is an intern or something), neo-noir, etc.

+TODO: error-handling

+TODO: node.js-ify, and then browserify so it can still be used with the web interface; but web-less for testing, etc. would be really nice.
+And is long overdue....

 ## Morphology (and incept dates?) of the Folktale